NadineWolgast/KaryALL/README.md

-# KaryALL: B-ALL Subtype Classifier
+# KaryALL: B-ALL Ensemble Classifier for Virtual Karyotypes

 This repository contains the training code for the KaryALL classifier, a machine learning model for classifying B-cell acute lymphoblastic leukemia (B-ALL) aneuploid  subtypes based on genomic features.